 Lemongrass tea, on the other hand, has a diuretic effect, which may help eliminate waste and reduce puffiness¹³.
 However, you must use it carefully to avoid falling into the other extreme – dehydration.

-A warm cup of lemongrass tea is soothing and comforting, perfect for relaxing in the evening or warming up on a cold day.
-Its mild, citrusy aroma has a calming effect on the brain and can help reduce anxiety¹⁴.
+A mug of warm lemongrass tea is a calming option, perfect for evenings or warming up on a cold day.
+Its aroma has a soothing effect, which can help with anxiety¹⁴.

 Drinking lemongrass tea may help prevent bacterial infections in the digestive tract¹⁵.
 This includes those caused by E. coli, which can lead to food poisoning and urinary tract infections.